boilerroomtv/stash-celery-flower/README.md

 # Monitoring Celery with Flower on Heroku

 [Flower](https://flower.readthedocs.io/en/latest/) is a great tool for monitoring [Celery](https://docs.celeryproject.org/en/stable/django/first-steps-with-django.html) processes but sadly cannot be deployed in the same instance as your primary [Heroku application](https://heroku.com).
 A simple solution is to run Flower on a seperate Heroku instance.
-This simple project will launch Flower with Redis to monitor your Celery processes from another project.
+This simple project will launch Flower with RabbitMQ to monitor your Celery processes from another project.

 It's so simple, we can do it in only a few easy steps: